Researching Alien Files (A-Files) at the National Archives at Kansas City

 - Send us an e-mail or letter to request records

-Before submitting a request we ask that you search for the individual in the Archival Research Catalog (ARC).
-ARC contains the names of ever individual presently contained in our A-Files holdings.
+Before submitting a request we ask that you search for the individual in NARA's Online Catalog.
+The catalog contains the names of ever individual presently contained in our A-Files holdings.
 If you do not have access to a computer, members of our staff can aid in this process.

 If the name of the individual you are researching does not appear within the Online Catalog we ask that you refrain from submitting a record request as we will be unable to provide reference service.
 Please see the FAQ section for more information.